 Orange-Scented Olive Oil Cake

-2. Heat oven to 350°.
-Grease a 10" round cake pan with butter and dust with flour; line pan bottom with parchment paper cut to fit.
+- Heat oven to 350°.
+Grease a 9" round cake pan with butter and dust with flour; line pan bottom with parchment paper cut to fit.
 Set pan aside.
-Whisk together flour, baking powder, and baking soda in a medium bowl and set aside.
+Whisk together flour, baking powder, baking soda, and kosher salt in a medium bowl and set aside.
 Remove orange quarters from syrup, remove and discard any seeds, and put oranges into the bowl of a food processor.
 Pulse until oranges form a chunky purée, 10 to 12 pulses.
 Add remaining sugar, reserved flour mixture, vanilla, and eggs and process until incorporated, about 2 minutes.
 Add olive oil; process until combined.
-Pour batter into prepared pan; bake until a toothpick inserted in center comes out clean, 40 to 45 minutes.
+Pour batter into prepared pan; bake until a toothpick inserted in center comes out clean, 35–40 minutes.
 Let cool for 30 minutes.

 - In a small bowl, whisk orange juice and confectioners' sugar to make a thin glaze.
 Remove cake from pan and transfer to a cake stand or plate.
 Using a pastry brush, brush orange glaze over top and sides of cake; let cool completely.
 Garnish cake with salt.